 Welcome back to Fantasy Firsts.
-Today we are offering we’re offering the chance to win these fantastic titles on Goodreads!
+Today we’re offering the chance to win these fantastic titles on Goodreads!
 For details on how to enter, please click on the cover image of the book you are interested in.

 The Dinosaur Lords by Victor Milán